 At New York School for the Deaf, elementary school children are immersed in their education and learn with joy and enthusiasm.
 High expectations are promoted within a child-centered environment.
 Classroom activities are hands-on, and encourage exploration both inside and outside of the classroom.

 This vibrant bilingual community is a place where students use multiple languages.
 Children who learn primarily through a visual language are instructed in American Sign Language (ASL).
-Children who learn primarily through a spoken language are instructed in Spoken English.

 Interactive educational technologies are present in every elementary classroom, including Smartboards, iPads, and other technologies.
 Innovative teaching methods, engage students and motivate them to be active participants in learning.